 - 1. The applicant must submit an application for admission to the Office of Admissions and Records and be accepted by the College; - 2.
 The applicant must submit an application for the Cosmetology Program; - 3.
-The applicant must have earned a regular high school diploma or GED® certificate; and - 4.
-The applicant must score a composite of 14 or better on the ACT or the equivalent scores on the COMPASS/Accuplacer.
+The applicant must have earned a regular high school diploma or an official state and locally approved high school equivalency exam transcript, or Mississippi Occupational Diploma; and - 4.
+The applicant must score a composite of 14 or better on the ACT or the equivalent score on the Accuplacer.

-To be admitted as a full-time student to the career programs of Welding or Carpentry, applicants must meet the following criteria:
+To be admitted as a full-time student to the career programs of Welding or Carpentry Technology, applicants must meet the following criteria:

-- 1. The applicant must submit an application for admission to the Office of Admissions and Records and be accepted by the College; - 2.
-The applicant must complete a COMPASS/Accuplacer or ACT assessment; and - 3.
+- The applicant must submit an application for admission to the Office of Admissions and Records and be accepted by the College; - 2.
+The applicant must complete an Accuplacer or ACT assessment; and - 3.
 The applicant must submit an official transcript from the last school attended to the Office of Admissions and Records;

-To be admitted to a 30-hour Career option in a Workforce Education program, excluding healthcare education programs as defined by ECCC, applicants must meet the following criteria:
+To be admitted to a 30-hour Career option in a Career & Technical Education program, excluding healthcare education programs as defined by ECCC, applicants must meet the following criteria:

 - 1. The applicant must submit an application for admission to the Office of Admissions and Records and be accepted by the College; - 2.
-The applicant must submit an official transcript indicating the earning of a regular high school diploma, GED®, or Mississippi Occupational Diploma; or be an approved MI-BEST participant; and, - 3.
-The applicant must complete a COMPASS/Accuplacer or ACT assessment.
+The applicant must submit an official transcript indicating the earning of a regular high school diploma, an official state and locally approved high school equivalency exam transcript, or Mississippi Occupational Diploma; or be an approved MI-BEST participant; and, - 3.
+The applicant must complete an Accuplacer or ACT assessment.